googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/README.md

 #### Provide an ID Token Retriever Function

-This function's implementation depends entirely on your application's authentication flow.
-It might retrieve a token stored securely after user login, initiate an OAuth flow if needed, or fetch/refresh it from secure storage.
+You must provide the SDK with a function (sync or async) that returns the necessary token when called.
+The implementation depends on your application's authentication flow (e.g., retrieving a stored token, initiating an OAuth flow).

-> [!NOTE]
+> [!IMPORTANT]
-> This function can be either an asynchronous function (`async def`) or a
+> The name used when registering the getter function with the SDK (e.g.,
-> synchronous function (`async def`); the SDK will handle calling it
+> `"my_api_token"`) must exactly match the `name` of the corresponding
-> appropriately.
+> `authServices` defined in the tool's configuration within the Toolbox service.

 ```py
 async def get_auth_token():